-Because responsive design adapts and reformats your website’s content depending on the device being used to access the site, you are ensuring that all visitors to your site will be provided a good user experience without having to switch to a different device.
+Because responsive design adapts and reformats your website’s content depending on the device used to access the site, you ensure that all visitors will be provided a good user experience without switching to a different device.

-If your website isn’t responsive to the type of device your site visitors are using to access it, there are going to be rough seas ahead for you.
+If your website isn’t responsive to your site visitors’ type of device to access it, there will be rough seas ahead for you.